brandonricharda/tic-tac-toe-js/README.md

 When the game is over (due to either a win or tie), you can restart it by clicking the "Restart" button in the controls section.

 If the game ends due to a win, the winning path will be highlighted and the board will become non-interactive.

+**Note:** If you would like to restart the game with new players, simply refresh the page.
+This will return the app to its original state, including two name input fields.